-- Non-blind approach: use prior knowledge on A and s in order to stabilize the inversion, likely to be suitable for total intensity - Blind approach: do not assume any prior either on A or s, likely to be used in polarization - Relevant literature from Brandt et al. 1994, to Maino et al. 2006, successful applications to COBE, BEAST, WMAP
+- Non-blind approach: use prior knowledge on A and s in order to stabilize the inversion, likely to be suitable for total intensity - Blind approach: do not assume any prior either on A or s, likely to be used in polarization - Parametrization: introduce extra ''cosmological parameters" parametrizing the foreground unknowns, and fit the data with those in, marginalizing afterwards, prosmising results in total intensity, to be tested in polarization - Relevant literature from Brandt et al. 1994, to Maino et al. 2006, successful applications to COBE, BEAST, WMAP